 The Science Behind Comfort: Why Women's Bike Saddles Are Finally Getting It Right

 For decades, women cyclists have been sold a lie.
-We were told that all we needed was a "wider seat" or "extra padding" to solve our saddle discomfort.
-But anyone who's spent hours in the saddle knows the truth - those quick fixes often made the problem worse.
+We were told all we needed was a "wider seat" or "extra padding" to fix saddle discomfort.
+But anyone who's spent hours in the saddle knows the truth—those quick fixes often made things worse.

 The Anatomy of Discomfort